The Kit Flow

 • Idea OS records your validation score

-• PMF OS reads that score and adapts advice
+• Product OS reads that score and adapts advice

 • Marketing OS knows your target customer